 The margin of uncertainty for this indicator is indicated in the text for the latest year.
-Break in series: 2019; data collection 2020 impacted by the Covid-19 pandemic
+Break in series: BE 2019 - data up to 2018 not comparable with data from 2019 onwards

 until 2020: Statbel; Eurostat (2022), European Union Statistics on Income and Living Conditions (EU-SILC), ilc_li02, https://ec.europa.eu/eurostat (consulted on 01/06/2022), as of 2021: Statbel (2022), Direct communication, 20/09/2022.

 Definition: the Gini index measure the degree of income inequality and can take a value from 0 to 100.
 The Gini index equals 0 if everyone has the same income, so with a completely equal distribution.
 A value of 100 corresponds to a completely unequal distribution, where one person has all the income and the rest has no income.
 The net equivalent disposable income is used to calculate this indicator.
 Net disposable income is equal to the sum of gross incomes of all household members minus taxes, social contributions and inter-household transfers (EC, 2016).
 To obtain the net equivalent disposable income, the net disposable income is divided by an equivalence factor (the so-called modified equivalence scale of the OECD).
 An adult has a factor of 1, each additional person above 14 years old a factor of 0.5 and each additional person under the age of 14 a factor of 0.3.
 The net equivalent disposable income allows the standard of living of persons to be compared, taking into account the economies of scale resulting from a joint household and the composition of the family.